 - Villainous Breakdown: The Chancellor, who by the end is begging for his life.

-- Villains Want Mercy: The Chancellor finally breaks down begging Wordsworth to let him out in the name of God...who the State decreed does not exist, condemning himself to death as well.
+- Villains Want Mercy: The Chancellor, for all his attempts to project an imagine of strength and fearlessness, breaks down when he realizes that Wordsworth has lured him into a death trap and no one is coming to save him, desperately begging Wordsworth to let him out in the name of God... who the State decreed does not exist, condemning himself to death as well.
 As he's pounced on and dragged to his fate, he begs the State to show him mercy.
 He gets none.

 - Xanatos Gambit: Wordsworth trapping the Chancellor in the room with him.
 Either the Chancellor says things that get the State to declare him obsolete even after being let out (ensuring his death), or the Chancellor dies with him.
 Either way Wordsworth takes him down with him.

-- You Have Failed Me: The Chancellor returns to his court to find the State has declared him obsolete for being outed as a coward and declaring belief in God on national television.
+- You Have Failed Me: The Chancellor returns to his court to find the State has declared him obsolete for being outed as a coward and invoking God on national television.
 Even earlier Wordsworth tells him they won't save him for this reason.